 Eliza’s knowledge of the incident is important in another way.
 During her 1886 interview with Jenson, he apparently handed her his list of Joseph Smith’s wives that he was compiling.
 Eliza added thirteen names in her own handwriting.

 One of the thirteen names was “Fanny Alger.”
-It seems that if Eliza had thought the relationship to be something other than a plural marriage, she might have refrained from including it.
+It seems that if Eliza had thought the relationship to be something other than a plural marriage, she would not have included it.

 The Alger Family Remains Faithful